girishgodage/girishgodage.github.io/.history/_posts/awscloud/2020-02-02-customer-engagement-with-Amazon-pinpoint_20200320140023.md

 **To interact with the email**

-1. In your **email client**, open the message that you sent yourself in Step 3.
+1. In your email client, open the message that you sent yourself in Step 3.

 2. If your email client automatically hides images by default, choose the Download pictures (or equivalent) button to load the images in the message.